-Explore Scientific’s ED Essentials line promises true triplet apochromat performance at a price almost as low as most ED doublet refractors.
-In this review, we’ll be looking at the largest of the Essentials scopes, the 127ED.
+Explore Scientific’s ED Essentials line promises true triplet apochromatic performance at a price almost as low as most other ED (extra-low dispersion glass) doublet refractors.
+We’ll be looking at the largest of the Essentials scopes, the 127ED.

 Both the Essentials and FCD100 127ED are available with carbon fiber tubes.
-These lighten the scopes by a few pounds and avoid the expansion/contraction problems that can sometimes occur when imaging with a metal tube.
+These lighten the scopes by a few pounds and avoid the expansion and contraction problems that can sometimes occur when imaging with a metal tube.

-With all that in mind, let’s get to this review.
+With all that in mind, let’s get to the review.

 Overview of Essentials 127ED

-The Essentials 127ED uses Hoya FCD1 glass, which is basically the same as Schott/Ohara’s FPL-51.
-This is cheaper than the FPL-53 glass widely used in most doublet and triplet apochromatic refractors today, which is also some of the most expensive optical glass money can buy.
+The Essentials 127ED uses Hoya FCD1 glass, which is basically the same as the Schott/Ohara’s FPL-51 glass.
+This is cheaper than the FPL-53 glass widely used in most doublet and triplet apochromatic refractors today, which is some of the most expensive optical glass that money can buy.

-The focuser on the Essentials 127ED is a fairly inexpensive but well-made dual-speed Crayford.
-If you aren’t happy with it, it’s not difficult to swap it out for a Moonlite, Feathertouch, or other aftermarket unit, which while expensive pale in comparison to the cost of the Essentials 127ED by the time it is mounted and accessorized.
+The focuser on the Essentials 127ED is a fairly inexpensive but well made dual-speed Crayford.
+If you aren’t happy with it, it’s not difficult to swap it out for a Moonlite, Feathertouch, or other aftermarket units, which, while expensive, all pale in comparison to the cost of the Essentials 127ED by the time it is mounted and accessorized.

 The Essentials 127ED’s lens cell is collimatable, though collimating any refractor is an especially terrifying process and you will hopefully not have to do it.

-The diagonal supplied with all Explore Scientific apochromats is a 2” dielectric mirror unit with a carbon fiber body.
+The diagonal supplied with all Explore Scientific apochromats is a 2-inch dielectric mirror unit with a carbon-fiber body.
 It is easily one of the best diagonals on the market today.
-The Essentials 127ED also comes with two extension tubes to use to reach focus with the diagonal and an eyepiece.
+The Essentials 127ED also comes with two extension tubes to reach focus with the diagonal, and an eyepiece.

-Unlike many scopes, the 127ED has a handle attached to the tube rings, which is helpful considering the scope’s 18-lb (8.16 kg) weight.
+Unlike many scopes, the 127ED has a handle attached to the tube rings, which is helpful, considering the scope’s 18 pounds (8.16 kilograms).
 The tube rings are attached to a standard Vixen-style dovetail.

-The Essentials 127ED used to come supplied with a case, however, this is now no longer available from Explore Scientific – though cases for the ED80 and ED102 are available.
+The Essentials 127ED used to come supplied with a case, however, this is no longer true.
+There are cases for the ED80 and ED102, however.

-If you are looking to buy this scope for visual use and don’t already have a set of eyepieces, a 30-40mm 2” wide-angle eyepiece, ~24mm wide-angle eyepiece, and eyepieces in the 6, 9, and 15mm focal length ranges are probably the minimum I would recommend.
-Explore Scientific is one of the best and most well-known eyepiece manufacturers out there and they offer eyepieces at virtually every focal length, apparent field of view, and price.
+Explore Scientific is one of the best and most well-known eyepiece manufacturers out there, and they offer eyepieces at virtually every focal length, apparent field of view, and price.

 A heavy apochromatic triplet like the Essentials 127ED needs a good mount.
-Explore Scientific offers absolutely nothing in the way of mounting suggestions, so some users often buy rather lightweight mounts or even ones that are plain incapable of holding the scope.
+Explore Scientific offers absolutely nothing in the way of mounting suggestions, so some users often buy rather lightweight mounts or even mounts that are plainly incapable of holding the scope.

-In addition to an EQ6 mount like I just discussed, for serious deep-sky astrophotography with the Essentials 127ED you will also need an autoguiding setup.
+In addition to an EQ6 mount previously discussed, for serious deep-sky astrophotography you’ll need an autoguiding setup.
 Mounting a guide scope will require replacing the ES/Meade shoe for a Synta-style one, or removing the tube carry handle and putting a dovetail on top of it.
-A 30mm or 50mm guide scope will be more than adequate for guiding with a planetary/guide camera.
+A 30 or 50 mm guide scope will be more than adequate for guiding with a planetary/guide camera.